 Some people just can’t remember to take a pill every day.
 If that sounds like you, think about switching to a "more 'forgettable' method that doesn’t rely on taking a pill every day, like a contraceptive implant or an intrauterine device," says Alison Edelman, MD, a clinical gynecologist and associate professor at Oregon Health & Science University in Portland.

 You could also consider birth control injections (Depo Provera), a shot in the arm that lasts 3 months, as well as sponges, rings, patches, diaphragms, and more.
-Check out the variety of choices at Planned Parenthood.
+Check out the

 You’re on the wrong pill